zylisp/design/archives/011-zast-wave1-impl.md

 ---

+## Coding Style and Testing

+Note that the following rules override any example code show below that may contradict these rules.

+- Follow the example of existing code
+- When practical, avoid use of raw strings; instead, define a const and use the const
+- Keep errors consolidated in errors.go and <package>/errors.go
+- Define methods where appropriate and use those (improves legibility)
+- When testing the binary, don't compile it -- just run `go run ./cmd/demo`
+- When running the tests, use `go test -v ./...`

+---

 ## Implementation Checklist

 ### Expressions (7 nodes)

 - [ ] `UnaryExpr` - Unary operations: `!x`, `-y`, `*ptr`, `&addr`
 - [ ] `BinaryExpr` - Binary operations: `x + y`, `a && b`
 - [ ] `ParenExpr` - Parenthesized expressions: `(x + y)`